Matryx Rating Review

-The idea of the Matryx project is relatively fresh for the blockchain industry; we believe that it can be implemented and made a reality.
+The idea of the Matryx project is relatively fresh for the blockchain industry.
 This allows us to assign a "Stable" rating to the project.
-However, the project's token, from our point of view, has no obvious investment appeal; we recommend participation in the ICO only to people who see themselves as participants in the future.
+However, the project's token, from our point of view, has no obvious investment appeal.

 Matryx is a decentralized research collaboration platform.
 It is assumed that users will jointly seek to solve actual problems in various fields of knowledge.
 At the same time, Matryx is an integral part of the Nanome project and should be considered in conjunction with other services of the Calcflow project and Nano-one.